Sweet Corn

 Common Problems

-DISEASES: Stewart’s wilt (bacterial disease spread by flea beetle); smut (especially on white varieties); stunt (transmitted by leafhopper)
+Diseases: Stewart’s wilt (bacterial disease spread by flea beetle); smut (especially on white varieties); stunt (transmitted by leafhopper).

-OTHER: birds eating seed, raccoons eating mature ears of corn, gardener’s impatience (picking too soon)
+Other: birds eating seed, raccoons eating mature ears of corn, gardener’s impatience (picking too soon).

 Harvesting and Storage

-HARVEST: when husk is still green, silks dry-brown, kernels full size, and yellow or white color to the tip of the ear; and at “milky” stage (use thumbnail to puncture a kernel - if liquid is clear the corn is immature, if milky it’s ready, and if no sap, you’re too late).
-Cover unharvested ears checked by this method with paper bag to prevent insect or bird damage.
+Harvest: when husk is still green, silks dry-brown, kernels full size, and yellow or white color to the tip of the ear; and at “milky” stage (use thumbnail to puncture a kernel - if liquid is clear, the corn is immature, if milky it’s ready, and if no sap, you’re too late).
+Cover unharvested ears checked by this method with a paper bag to prevent insect or bird damage.
 Experienced gardeners can feel the outside of the husk and tell when the cob has filled out.
 Corn matures 17 to 24 days after first silk strands appear; more quickly in hot weather, slower in cool weather.

-APPROXIMATE YIELDS (per 10-foot row): 5 to 10 pounds or roughly 10 to 20 ears
+Approximate yields (per 10-foot row): 5 to 10 pounds or roughly 10 to 20 ears.

-AMOUNT TO RAISE PER PERSON: 20 to 30 pounds or about 40 to 60 ears
+Amount to Raise: 20 to 30 pounds or about 40 to 60 ears.

-STORAGE: refrigerate immediately to prevent sugars from turning to starch; cold (32F), moist (95% RH) conditions; will keep four to eight days, but standard varieties will become starchy after a few days
+Storage: refrigerate immediately to prevent sugars from turning to starch; cold (32F), moist (95% RH) conditions; will keep four to eight days, but standard varieties will become starchy after a few days

-PRESERVATION: frozen on cob or off; canned
+Preservation: frozen on cob or off; canned

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.